Red Alarm: Development and release

 Red Alarm was published by Nintendo and developed by T&E Soft, one of the few third-party companies approached to develop for the Virtual Boy.
 According to the console's creator, Gunpei Yokoi, Nintendo tried to "maintain as much control as possible" over Virtual Boy game development so that low-quality releases by outside companies could be avoided.
 Although T&E Soft was known for golf video games, the design of Red Alarm was inspired by that of Star Fox, a rail shooter for the Super Nintendo Entertainment System.
 This decision was considered by Patrick Kolan of IGN to be "a departure for the team".
 Unlike many Virtual Boy games, Red Alarm features an engine that displays 3D graphics: the game world is rendered in wire-frame polygonal visuals similar to those of the 1980 arcade game Battlezone.
 Because of the console's limited technology, solid 3D graphics were not viable.

 Red Alarm debuted in North America at the 1995 Winter Consumer Electronics Show, and it was confirmed as a launch game for the Virtual Boy at that year's Electronic Entertainment Expo.
 Later that year, Red Alarm and several other titles were released alongside the console, which debuted on July 21 in Japan and August 14 in the United States.

+In 2026, Red Alarm will be added to the Nintendo Classics service.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.